 Named to the GSC’s All-Decade Team as well as the Pitcher of the Decade for the 2000s, Simpson was recently inducted to the SAU Sports Hall of Fame as part of the 2017 class.

 Simpson, who earned his Bachelor’s Degree in Exercise Science in 2016 presently lives in Magnolia and is pursuing a Master’s Degree in Kinesiology-Coaching.

 Graduate Assistant Coach

-Nick Spini is entering his first season as a Graduate Assistant at Southern Arkansas and will serve as an assistant hitting coach and catching coach.
+Nick Spini enters into his second season as a Graduate Assistant at Southern Arkansas and will continue to serve as an assistant hitting coach and catching coach.
 Before coming to SAU, Spini served as the hitting coach during the Fall 2017 semester at Solano Junior College.

 As a player, Spini played at Great American Conference rival, East Central University in Ada, Okla.
 In his senior season, Spini led the Tigers and the GAC in batting average (.430), doubles (20), and on base percentage (.497).
 Additionally, he was third in conference in hits (64), and eighth in both total bases (90) and slugging percentage (.604).
 That year, Spini became the first baseball player in the school’s NCAA DII history to be named an All-America performer as he received honorable mention recognition from the National Collegiate Baseball Writers Association (NCBWA).

 Before his time at ECU, Spini was a stand-out at Solano Junior College in his hometown of Fairfield, Calif. where he helped lead the Falcons to their second regional appearance in three years during his sophomore campaign.
 Spini also received All-Bay Valley Conference First-Team honors for his efforts.